iot-lnu/iotlab-pilotcase-getn-/README.md

 4. Log into helium console (chirpstack), visit [this guide](md/console.md).

 5. Map the coverage of the gateway, visit [this guide](md/coverage.md).

+**Notice:** The value for the pulse is called `water` in the decoder.

+## Datacake integration

+To integrate the data from the sensors to Datacake, follow the steps below.

 ## Maintenance